NithinKalidas/Appian/Generic.md

 Business user who does not have login credential in appian but able to access
 Eg: Complaince related to water shortage, Electricity shortage

-## 11.How do you implement triggers in appian?
+## 11.How do you implement Optimistic locking in appian?
+In CDT Based approch, we can add a new column Version and default set to zero, In XSD package add @Version and import and then using trigerrs we can create those versions.

-## 12. how to configure Single click document download
+## 12. how to configure Single click document download?

-## 13. suppose we need to update 1000 rows of data on daily basis in a week how can we do that or what is the optimised way to prevet without affecting the Performance
+## 13. Suppose we need to update 1000 rows of data on daily basis in a week how can we do that or what is the optimised way to prevet without affecting the Performance?
+update using batch wise in non business hours

 ## 14. Suppose we have 1000 entries in excel file and how can i dumb to 5 different database?
+Read excel smart service and segreagate the DB, Write to data store entity for each data write as schema might differ.

 ## 15. Different Types of prod Issues you have encounter?
+PV Variable was mis configured, due to which calculation went missing, using report we took the process instances

 ## 16. Which Appian objects does not have Permission level or securities?

-## 17. how do you modify the securities for 1000 appian objects
+## 17. how do you modify the securities for 1000 appian objects?
+Using security summary (under gear symbol) we can cofigure

 ## 18. Differnce between optimising Performance through admin console and through interface objects?